Krunklehorn/io-scene-gzrs2/README.md

   * Future updates *may* address this with leak detection, orientation checks and/or CSG union pre-processing.
 * PROPS WON'T SHOW UP: Props (.elu) have a "Filename" property which the exporter writes to .rs.xml under 'OBJECTLIST'.
   * The props themselves must be exported through the .elu exporter by setting the filter mode to "Selected".
+  * Flag props have a strict naming convention, refer to the guide for details.
 * RE-EXPORT IS UNTESTED: Don't expect it to work without some effort, most vanilla maps require touch ups.
 * CRITICAL ERROR: You probably have a concave polygon somewhere.
 Try running Cleanup->Split Concave Faces or turn on the Mesh Analyzer and set it to "Degenerate".